accolite/ng-feedback/README.md

     $ angular.module('appName', [
       'angular-user-feedback',

-Then insclude the following line in your html and you should start seeing a feedback link
+Then include the following line in your html and you should start seeing a feedback link

     $ '<feedback uiLabel="Feedback", position = "right-center"></feedback>'